Uganda's Museveni tightens grip on power | DW | 10.05.2021

 Yoweri Museveni's less-than-stellar democratic and human rights record has caused increasing anger abroad.
 But allies in the West seem loath to upset a regime which has contributed toward stabilization in the region.

-76-year-old Yoweri Museveni is scheduled to be sworn in as Uganda's head of state for a sixth five-year-term on Wednesday.
+Yoweri Museveni, 76, is scheduled to be sworn in as Uganda's head of state for a sixth five-year term on Wednesday.

-He is not expected to change the autocratic style he developed in the last 35 years, nor the system of patronage and corruption which has been crucial in enabling his longevity in power.
+He is not expected to change the autocratic style he has developed over the last 35 years, nor the system of patronage and corruption which has been crucial to enabling his longevity in power.

 By hijacking state institutions to serve his own ends, Museveni managed to have Parliament twice alter the constitution to allow him to run for president, first removing a two-term limit in 2005 and then abolishing the age limit of 75 in 2017.